Benzotrichloride: Production

+In the presence of Lewis acids, chlorination occurs at the ring, giving chlorotoluenes.

 Regulation

 Benzotrichloride is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and hence its use is subject to a list of reporting requirements by companies or institutions which synthesize, store or use it in large quantities.
 In 2018, EU member states have approved a European Commission proposal to restrict the use of carcinogenic, mutagenic and reprotoxic (CMR) substances in clothing, textiles and footwear.
 In 2015, the Commission published a preliminary list of 286 CMRs it proposed to restrict.
 Benzotrichloride was listed in this document as a toxic and carcinogenic compound.

 According to the harmonised classification and labelling (CLP00) approved by the European Union (EU), this substance is toxic if inhaled, causes serious eye damage, may cause cancer, causes skin irritation, is harmful if swallowed, and may cause respiratory irritation.